The UK has topped the list of overseas visitor numbers to Florida in the first quarter of 2022.

 But despite this year’s rise, visitor numbers are still 30% lower than they were for the same period in 2019.

-Dana Young, president and chief executive of Visit Florida, is “thrilled” to see the return of UK travellers, and hopes numbers will continue to rise.
+Dana Young, president and chief executive of Visit Florida, is “confident” UK visitor numbers will continue to grow.

 Young made her comments during an away day to the Isle of Wight for trade partners, including British Airways, Virgin Atlantic, icelolly.com and Visit Central Florida.